webplatform/ops-test-services/README.md

     docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp renoirb-serverspec
     // ... in container, in the repository mounted as a volume, you can run rake

+## TODO

+1. [ ] yaml reader to describe HTTP requests parameters and expectations
+1. [ ] Test in a way such that we can make requests with direct IP address and what Host header to use
+1. [ ] Organize tests by domain names
+1. [ ] Ensure tests covers both direct origin server AND Varnish/Fastly
+1. [ ] Setup Travis CI?

 ## Requirements